1LaoWangYinCang/7M-sports/README.md

-# XingZuoKaiYunWu
+# TaoYouHuiQuan

-XingZuoKaiYunWu introduces the personalities and horoscopes of people with twelve zodiac signs.
-He also introduces jewelry to help improve your horoscopes, which will make your horoscopes more and more prosperous and bring your horoscopes up and down.

-Our app is dedicated to promoting constellation jewelry, so that people can purchase the constellation jewelry they need in their daily life with high efficiency and high quality.
-At the same time, our app will also introduce the horoscopes of each constellation in the future in detail, and recommend the horoscopes accessories for you.
+Our app is dedicated to promoting discount and money-saving shopping, so that people can buy the best quality goods at the best price in their daily life.
+We offer a variety of products with coupons to make it cheaper and cheaper.
+For the same goods, we can get coupons on our app for more discounts and more benefits.

-Our app shows a variety of constellation jewelry, including constellation bracelet, constellation necklace, noctilucent pendant, constellation bracelet and other constellation jewelry.
-These constellation jewelry can meet the user's selection and procurement.
+- our app showcases a complete range of daily necessities and commodities, including flowers and gifts, fine jewelry, handsome clothes, personalized decorations, home murals, children's toys, digital products and other commodities.
+These complete categories of daily necessities and commodities can meet the user's selection and procurement.

+- our app classifies these goods in a very detailed way, which helps users quickly find the goods they want to buy.

+- our app introduces each product in detail, so that you can have a full understanding of these products, find the products you like, and make it convenient for you to buy and order.
+When you order, you can get coupons to save money.

-Our app also has the function of goods collection.
-You can add your favorite constellation jewelry to the collection list, which is convenient for you to place an order next time.
-Our app makes a detailed and careful introduction to each commodity, so that you can have a full understanding of these commodities and find the constellation ornaments that can help you to open your constellation.
+- our app also has the function of goods collection, you can collect your favorite goods to the list of favorites, which is convenient for you to browse and order.

-Come to XingZuoKaiYunWu to boost your horoscope!
+Amoy coupons let you buy more discount more money!

-If you have any questions, please contact us as follows : klq19950101@icloud.com
+If you have any questions, please contact us as follows : di521logi@sina.com